 Acquisition of title to mineral properties is a very detailed and time-consuming process.
 Title to, and the area of, mineral properties may be disputed.
-The Company cannot give an assurance that title to some or all of the Company's interest in the Properties will not be challenged or impugned.
+The Company has advised that one of the exploration permits with respect to the Los Vieros Property, which is comprised of four exploration permits that cover an area of 23,175 hectares, has been granted to a third party and will not be granted to the Company.
+This permit was comprised of 8,820 hectares of the Los Vieros Property.
+The Company cannot give an assurance that title to some or all of the Company.'s interest in the Properties will not be challenged or impugned.
 Mineral properties sometimes contain claims or transfer histories that examiners cannot verify.
 A successful claim that the Company does not have the interest it understands it has in the Properties could cause the Company to lose any rights to explore, develop and mine any minerals on the Properties without compensation for its prior expenditures relating to the Properties.